haywirecoder/homebridge-frigidaire-dehumidifier/README.md

 | password              | Frigidaire password.
 This is a required value.                                                                 |
 | deviceRefresh        | Polling interval to obtain status of Frigidaire appliance, provided in seconds.
 Default to <i>90</i> seconds, this is an optional value. <b>Please note:</b> Small values may cause account lock or frequent API errors.                                                                    |
 | dehumidifierMode          | Homekit only has two mode dehumidifying modes "Auto" and "Dehumidifying".
 When "Dehumidifying" is selected in Homekit the selection is map to a single specific Frigidaire appliance mode such <i>Quiet</i>, <i>Dry</i> and <i>Continuous</i>.
 The default mode for "Dehumidifying" is Frigidaire <i>Dry</i> mode, this an optional value.
-| enableAirFilter | Create additional tile for Air purifier/Ionizer functionality.
+| enableAirPurifier | Create additional tile for Air purifier/Ionizer functionality.
 Default to <i>true</i>, this is an optional value.
 | sessionKeyRefresh        | Refresh interval to obtain new a Frigidaire appliance key.
 The value is provided in hours and default to <i>9</i> hours, this is an optional value. <b>Please note:</b> Session key are valid for 12 hours, the plug-in does check if a valid key is present before each operation and automatically tries to re-login.
 This value is a proactive to prevent error from appearing in logs due to expiring key and these automatically re-logins.
 | excludedDevices         | Devices to suppress from HomeKit.
 This is an optional value. | |